janko/janko.io/_posts/2016-10-31-better-file-uploads-with-shrine-processing.md

 * extract video screenshots
 * ...

-One approach is to process files on-the-fly, which can be suitable for image transformations that are usually fast.
-However, if we want to do processing which will take a while, it's generally better to perform as part of attachment.
+One approach is to process files on-the-fly, which is suitable for fast processing such as image resizing.
+However, longer running processing it's generally better perform eagerly in a background job.

-Since each approach is suitable for certain requirements, a file attachment library should ideally allow you to use both approaches.
-In this article we will talk about the latter – processing on attachment.
+Each approach is suitable for certain requirements, and Shrine is the only file attachment library that supports both strategies.
+In this article we'll talk about the latter – eager processing.

 ## Image processing